-Policy statement for St Joseph's Out of School Club
+Policy statement for St Joseph's Nympsfield Out of School Club

-Policy statement for St Joseph's Out of School Club Whistleblowing is the mechanism by which staff, committee members and parents/carers can voice their concerns, made in good faith, without fear of repercussion.
-Staff who use whistle blowing procedures will have their employment rights protected1.
-St Joseph's Out of School Club is committed to the highest possible standards of openness, probity and accountability.
+Whistleblowing is the mechanism by which staff, committee members and parents/carers can voice their concerns, made in good faith, without fear of repercussion.
+Staff who use whistleblowing procedures will have their employment rights protected.
+St Joseph's Nympsfield Out of School Club (OOSC) is committed to the highest possible standards of openness, probity and accountability.
 In line with that commitment we expect employees, and others we deal with, to recognise their individual responsibilities to bring matters of concern to the attention of the Play Leader/Chair of Committee and/or relevant external agencies and that to not do so may result in charges of serious neglect on their part where the welfare of children may be at risk.